 “Your audience can see what’s authentic and what isn’t, so I had to decide very early on that having integrity and being true to myself and to my word was more important than anything a bag had to offer me,” LaLa stresses.
 “And it’s worked out for the best.
 There are certain things that I would never even fathom for myself that are in the cards for me now, and I want everything that's meant for me — everything.
 So much of what’s going on today, I would have never, ever thought could happen, and ten years from now, I'm going to be saying the exact same thing.”

 Let’s be very clear: Aliyah Bah is a fashion girl.
 You might have come to her TikTok for jokes and chaos, but her real passion is putting that shit on every single day and making sure that people see every one of her outfits.
-Fashion is a means of self-expression she’s been utilizing since she was a little girl in Clayton County, Georgia.
+Fashion is a means of self-expression she’s been utilising since she was a little girl in Clayton County, Georgia.
 “I used to get bullied a lot when I was a kid, so fashion was a shield for me,” she shares.
 “By the time I got to high school, though, I’d stopped wearing the clothes that I knew everyone was wearing and started experimenting with my own personal style.
 I went thrifting and found pieces that I could cut up and make my own.
 I used to be dressed down, girl.
-You can ask anybody in high school: I was the girly girl with the short skirts, the colorful wigs and everything.”
+You can ask anybody in high school: I was the girly girl with the short skirts, the colourful wigs and everything.”

-Today, we see those sartorial choices taken to the next level; think Bratz doll meets Y2K fashion and Harajuku street style, and then throw on a colorful pink pixie wig or buss-down 30-inch middle part to finish it off.
+Today, we see those sartorial choices taken to the next level; think Bratz doll meets Y2K fashion and Harajuku street style, and then throw on a colourful pink pixie wig or buss-down 30-inch middle part to finish it off.
 Aliyah lives to serve looks, whether people like them or not, and she’s grown accustomed to making statements and turning heads.
 (It’s not every day that you see someone rocking sky-high baby pink moon boots on the beaches of Jamaica.)
 As fetching as her closet is, however, it is comedy that is the key to Aliyah’s virality.
 At 19 years old, the TikTok star has perfected her comedic execution to a tee, keeping us highly entertained with her utterly ridiculous, “how does she think of that?” posts.
-From expletive-driven affirmations, to deep philosophical musings, to chaotic get-ready-with-me videos that will keep you guessing till the very end (there is no such thing as over-accessorizing here), Aliyah just gets it.
+From expletive-driven affirmations, to deep philosophical musings, to chaotic get-ready-with-me videos that will keep you guessing till the very end (there is no such thing as over-accessorising here), Aliyah just gets it.
 She is the embodiment of Gen Z’s unique ability to thrive in pandemonium and actually make it look fun.

 How does she do it?
 By keeping the process as grassroots as possible.
 Other creators have teams to help them brainstorm and shoot content, but Aliyah keeps production in-house — as in, she is the production.
 Phone in hand, TikTok app open, all of her content is straight off the dome, an amalgamation of the chaos she finds comfort in.